elceef/dnstwist/docs/README.md

 Note: Due to the multi-threaded use of a fully functional web browser, an appropriate amount of free resources (mainly memory) should be provided.

+**Proxy support**

+For all HTTP connections, proxies are automatically used when the presence of environment variables named `$<scheme>_proxy`, in a case insensitive approach, is detected.
+If both lowercase and uppercase environment variables exist, lowercase is preferred.

 API
 ---